Appendicitis and surgery

 How long will I be in hospital for?

-An appendectomy is usually performed as a day case procedure; you come in to hospital for your surgery and go home later the same day.
+An appendicectomy is usually performed as a day case procedure.
+A day case procedure is where you come into hospital for your surgery and go home later the same day.
 You do not stay in the hospital overnight.

-If you do need to stay in hospital overnight, this will be explained to you after your surgery.
+If you do need to stay in hospital overnight, your surgeon will discuss this with you after your surgery.

 What is laparoscopic (keyhole) appendectomy?

-In most laparoscopic appendectomies, surgeons operate through three small incisions (cuts) while watching an enlarged image of the patient’s internal organs on a television monitor.
+In most laparoscopic appendicectomy operations, surgeons operate through three small incisions (cuts), while watching an enlarged image of your internal organs on a television monitor.
 In some cases, one of the small openings may be made bigger to complete the procedure.

 The appendix is usually removed through an incision in the right lower abdominal wall.

-What are the advantages to having a laparoscopic rather than an open surgery appendectomy?
+What are the advantages to having a laparoscopic rather than an open surgery?

-Results may vary depending on the type of procedure you have and your overall condition.
+Results may vary depending on the type of procedure you have and your general condition.

 This depends on how complicated your appendicitis is.
 If appendicitis is found early, most cases are treated successfully with keyhole surgery.
-Some patients who have complicated appendicitis, with an inflammation or abscess, may not be suitable for keyhole surgery.
+Some patients who have complicated appendicitis may not be suitable for keyhole surgery.
+Complications can include inflammation or an abscess.

-Open surgery is done if your surgeon faces difficulties (for example they cannot see or access your organs clearly) or they feel it is safer not to proceed with keyhole surgery.
-This is not a complication, but rather a sound surgical judgment.
-This will happen to between five and 10 out of every 100 patients having an appendectomy.
+If your surgeon faces difficulties or they feel it is safer not to proceed with keyhole surgery, they will perform open surgery.
+Difficulties can include not being able to see or access your organs clearly.
+Having open surgery is not a complication, but rather a sound surgical judgment.
+This will happen to between 5 and 10 out of every 100 patients having an appendicectomy.

-The chances you will have open surgery are increased if:
+The chances you will have open surgery increase if:

 What will happen after my surgery?